rei-vilo/emCode/docs/Boards/Other/index.md

 ### Set the path to the board package

-The `includePath` section includes the aboslute path where the board package is installed by the Arduino CLI or IDE.
+The `includePath` section includes the aboslute path where the board package is installed by the Arduino-CLI or Arduino IDE.

 The `browse` section duplicates the information.